miyasasa/kont/README.md

 ## Overview

 kont is the application developed by Go as open-source.
-It provides you ability that assigns as many reviewers as given to pull/merge request to the protected branch by based some algorithms.
-It aims to improve code quality in code-review process.
+It aims to improve code quality in code-review process by assigning as many reviewers as given to pull/merge request to the protected branch based on some algorithms.

 ## Getting Started